pipelinelabo/datalaiq-wiki/ingesters/preprocessors/preprocessors.md

 ```

-## Gravwell Forwarding Preprocessor
+## DatalaiQ Forwarding Preprocessor

-The Gravwell forwarding processor allows for creating a complete Gravwell muxer which can duplicate entries to multiple instances of Gravwell.
-This preprocessor can be useful for testing or situations where a specific Gravwell data stream needs to be duplicated to an alternate set of indexers.
-The Gravwell forwarding preprocessor utilizes the same configuration structure to specify indexers, ingest secrets, and even cache controls as the packaged ingesters.
-The Gravwell forwarding preprocessor is a blocking preprocessor, this means that if you do not enable a local cache it can block the ingest pipeline if the preprocessor cannot forward entries to the specified indexers.
+The DatalaiQ forwarding processor allows for creating a complete DatalaiQ muxer which can duplicate entries to multiple instances of DatalaiQ.
+This preprocessor can be useful for testing or situations where a specific DatalaiQ data stream needs to be duplicated to an alternate set of indexers.
+The DatalaiQ forwarding preprocessor utilizes the same configuration structure to specify indexers, ingest secrets, and even cache controls as the packaged ingesters.
+The DatalaiQ forwarding preprocessor is a blocking preprocessor, this means that if you do not enable a local cache it can block the ingest pipeline if the preprocessor cannot forward entries to the specified indexers.

-The Gravwell Forwarding preprocessor Type is `gravwellforwarder`.
+The DatalaiQ Forwarding preprocessor Type is `gravwellforwarder`.

 ### Supported Options

-See the [Global Configuration Parameters](#!ingesters/ingesters.md#Global_Configuration_Parameters) section for full details on all the Gravwell ingester options.
-Most global ingester configuration options are supported by the Gravwell Forwarder preprocessor.
+See the [Global Configuration Parameters](#!ingesters/ingesters.md#Global_Configuration_Parameters) section for full details on all the DatalaiQ ingester options.
+Most global ingester configuration options are supported by the DatalaiQ Forwarder preprocessor.

 ### Example: Duplicating Data In a Federator